 Demand for palm oil continues to increase because the U.S. Food & Drug Administration (FDA) banned the use of partially hydrogenated vegetable oils.
 This is the main dietary source of artificial trans-fats.

-Food manufacturers are using palm oil as a replacement for the trans-fats.
+Food manufacturers are using palm oil as a replacement for the artificial trans-fats.
+Trans fats were cheap; that’s why companies used them.

 Palm olein can remain a liquid at room temperature.
 It’s also highly heat resistant.